-An employer is defined in the Skills Development Levies Act as including "an employer as defined in the Fourth Schedule to the Income Tax Act".
+An "employer" is defined in the Skills Development Levies Act as including "an employer as defined in the Fourth Schedule to the Income Tax Act".

-In circumstances where the owner pays a tip to a recipient in the role of a conduit, the owner is not an "employer" as defined in the Fourth Schedule of the Act (see 4.2.2(c)).
+An owner who pays a tip to a recipient in the role of a conduit is not an "employer" as defined in the Fourth Schedule (see 4.2.2(c)).
 The word "includes" is not exhaustive, however, SARS accepts that in the context of tips and SDL, an owner acting in the role of a conduit will not be acting as an "employer" as defined and will not be required to include any tips paid as a conduit in the leviable amount.

-In circumstances where the owner pays a tip to a recipient in his own capacity, the owner will be an employer as defined in the Fourth Schedule of the Act (see 4.2.2(c)).
+An owner who pays a tip to a recipient in the owner's own capacity will be an "employer" as defined in the Fourth Schedule (see 4.2.2(c)).
 Accordingly, if that tip also constitutes remuneration it must be included in the leviable amount for SDL purposes.